A backsplash home improvement project helps add visual interest to your kitchen.

 The Options Are Endless

-“In the past, people would use the same material as the countertop or use a solid color for their backsplash,” says Joe Maykut, director of product management for Sears Home Improvement Products in Longwood, Florida.
+“In the past, people would use the same material as the countertop or use a solid color for their backsplash,” says Dave Lincon, a kitchen and bath expert for Sears Home Services.
 “But there’s such a variety of materials these days, you can choose a great pattern to tie in with other areas of the kitchen—the cabinets, the flooring—rather than choose something monochrome and matching.”

 Especially with today’s trend for white or generally monochromatic kitchens, a backsplash behind the sink and/or stove offers an opportunity for pops of color and texture, and a way to showcase your own unique style.

 Here are some kitchen backsplash ideas and tips for how to add them to your kitchen.

 There are so many backsplash material options to fit your style — porcelain, glass, ceramic, stainless steel, concrete, stone, slate.
 Even if you like the look of a single color, think about creating a backsplash design or pattern with different-sized tiles, suggests Adam Gibson, owner of Adam Gibson Design in Indianapolis.
 “Maybe do a few rows of 2-inch tile and then a row of 4- or 6-inch tile.
 The stacking provides texture.”